drbabol/lotto-game/README.md

 ## Test
 This are the results of the jest test implemented
 ![image](https://user-images.githubusercontent.com/35449770/220310124-faf07559-8e4c-4956-9e94-a1103be5a87b.png)

-Note: the function that incorporate the library inquire are not tested.
+Note: the functions that incorporate the library inquire are not tested.